 All three metrics range between 0 and 1.
 The closer to 1, the better the performance of our model.
 Often, these metrics are presented as percentages.

-Note: Precision, recall and F-score can be used on binary classification tasks only.
-To use them on a multi-class news article classification problem with further classes like “sports””, “weather”, etc., we need to transform our problem to many binary classification problems: We compute the metric for each of our news article classes (as described with “CRIME”) and average these values to get a single metric for all classes.
+Note: Precision, recall, and F-score can be used on binary classification tasks only.
+To use them on a multi-class news article classification problem with further classes like “sports,” “weather,” etc., we need to transform our problem to many binary classification problems: We compute the metric for each of our news article classes (as described with “CRIME”) and average these values to get a single metric for all classes.

 ROC Curve

 In classification tasks, most algorithms give a percentage indicating how likely it is that a sample belongs to a class.
 Since these algorithms do not output clear class assignments, we need to set a threshold or cutoff value that indicates when a sample is classified in a particular class.
-If we for example set this threshold to 80% in our exemplary newspaper article classification task, only predictions of the class “CRIME” with an output value of more than 80% would be classified as “CRIME”, otherwise as “NOT CRIME”
+If, for example, we set this threshold to 80% in our example newspaper article classification task, only predictions of the class “CRIME” with an output value of more than 80% would be classified as “CRIME”; otherwise as “NOT CRIME.”

-The ROC curve can help to find this threshold, which maximizes the true positives (TP) rate while minimizing the false positives (FP) rate which are computed as follows:
+The ROC (receiver operating characteristic) curve can help to find this threshold, which maximizes the true positives (TP) rate while minimizing the false positives (FP) rate, which are computed as follows:

 TP rate=TPTP+FN